Check out current faculty research, scholarship, and creative activity and research information. Click here!

 Provost notifies dean, chair/director, and candidate in writing of decision regarding promotion

-Throughout the promotion review process, the Group II Faculty Promotion Review Form must accompany the dossier.
+Throughout the promotion review process, the Group II Promotion Review form must accompany the dossier.
+This form has been sent to the deans, chairs, and directors.
+Click here to download the form.

 Only certain materials from the promotion packet are submitted to the executive vice president and provost and the president for their review.
 For a list of these materials, scroll down toward the bottom of the page.